 7. Cut down on alcohol

 A standard glass of wine can contain as many calories as a piece of chocolate.
 Alcohol is calorie dense, with little nutritional value – why it’s sometimes referred to as “empty calories”.
 Your liver also has a special affinity for ethanol, an alcohol derivative.
 It turns almost all of it into energy aka calories, and when your body gets too much energy from alcohol, it starts to shunt the extra energy into the synthesis of storage products like fats.
-Over time, drinking too much can easily contribute to weight gain.We can help you get back on the road to a fighting fit you – ask us how.
+Over time, drinking too much can easily contribute to weight gain.We can help you get back on the road to a fighting fit you and help with your weight loss goals – ask us how.